ShivaniMangal/OneDirectAssignment/README.md

-3. Screenshot of flights.php
+3. Screenshot of flights.php:
 This page displays the list of available flights, with book buttons.

 ![alt text](https://raw.githubusercontent.com/ShivaniMangal/OneDirectAssignment/master/imgs/screenshot3.jpg)

-4. Screenshot of bookpage.php
+4. Screenshot of bookpage.php:
 This page displays a form asking the user to enter his/her name and gender.
 It displays details of selected flight, and prompts the user to hit confirm button.

 ![alt text](https://raw.githubusercontent.com/ShivaniMangal/OneDirectAssignment/master/imgs/screenshot4.jpg)